buildbase-app/sdk/README.md

 ## 🛡️ Error Handling

-The SDK handles errors internally: API failures, auth errors, and component errors are logged and surfaced through hook states (e.g. `error` from `useSaaSWorkspaces`) and callbacks.
-Wrap your app in an error boundary of your choice to catch React errors.
-For failed operations, check the `error` property on hooks and handle it in your UI (e.g. toast or inline message).
+The SDK handles errors internally: API failures, auth errors, and component errors are logged and surfaced through hook states (e.g. `error` from `useSaaSWorkspaces`) and callbacks. **SaaSOSProvider** wraps its children in an internal **SDKErrorBoundary** to catch React render errors inside the SDK tree.
+For app-level errors, wrap your app (or routes) in your own error boundary (e.g. React’s `ErrorBoundary` or your framework’s error UI).
+For failed async operations, check the `error` property on hooks and show user feedback (e.g. toast or inline message).
+See [Error codes](docs/ERROR_CODES.md) for SDK error codes and HTTP mappings.

 ## ⚙️ Settings